How The Big Idea™ Formula Can Make Your Presentation the Best

 Once you’ve determined the desired takeaway for your talk, your unique point of view, and the stakes for your audience, distill all of this into one succinct, memorable, and complete sentence that will stick with listeners.

-Ultimately, your Big Idea™ should be memorable and repeatable enough that people remember it and even tweet it.
+Ultimately, The Big Idea™ formula helps you create a talk that is memorable and repeatable enough that people remember it and even tweet it.
 When your audience is asked after your talk, “What was that presentation you attended the other day about?” they should be able to easily repeat your main message and help reinforce it — or, maybe even spread it further.

-When you need to create a presentation, hone in on a Big Idea™ first, then craft the rest of your talk around it.
-Use your Big Idea™ as a filter for all elements of your talk.
-All of your facts, anecdotes, images and slides (as well as everything else you choose to include) should serve to directly support what you’re trying to impart.
-So, choose a clear central idea and communicate it through the lens of a Big Idea™.
+When you need to create a presentation, work with The Big Idea™ formula first, then craft the rest of your talk around it.
+Use that single sentence as a filter for all elements of your talk.
+All of your facts, anecdotes, images, and slides (as well as everything else you choose to include) should serve to directly support what you’re trying to impart.
+So, use The Big Idea™ formula to choose a clear central idea and communicate it.
 Then, you can deliver a talk that changes minds and moves your ideas forward.

 New call-to-action